Planning for Retirement

 As you can see, planning for being single again includes planning for any new relationships on the future, while preserving (and protecting) the relationships you already have.

-When it comes to your children and grandchildren, great care should be given to protect any inheritance both for them and from them.
+When it comes to planning for retirement and considering your children and grandchildren, great care should be given to protect any inheritance both for them and from them.
 For starters, wealth representing a lifetime of your hard work and thrift can be squandered in very short order.
 Dollars earned just spend differently than dollars inherited.
 In addition to good, old-fashioned squandering, an inheritance can quickly vanish through divorces, lawsuits and bankruptcies.

-Fortunately, with proper (and very careful) estate planning, you can provide an inheritance that is protected for and even from your own children and grandchildren.
+Fortunately, with proper (and very careful) estate planning for retirement, you can provide an inheritance that is protected for and even from your own children and grandchildren.
 Remember, two things you cannot choose in life are your own folks and the spouses of your children.

 What is your plan to pay for long-term care, if you need it?